robert-hh/Micropython-Editor/README.md

 **Description**

-A small text editor written in Python running on PYBoard, WiPy and ESP8266 modules, allowing to edit files locally.
+A small text editor written in Python running on PYBoard, WiPy, LoPy, ESP8266 modules and teensy 3.5/3.6, allowing to edit files locally.
 It is based on the editor widget of pfalcon at https://github.com/pfalcon/pyedit.
 I ported it to PyBoard, WiPy and ESP8266 and added a few functions:

 - Use USB_VCP/Telnet or UART (PybOard only) for input and output.
 - Changed the read keyboard function to comply with slow byte-by-byte input on serial lines.